lauras5/StreamBlockCipher/README.md

 ## Overview

-This is a simple README file for the "Cipher Program" written in C. The program can perform encryption and decryption using block and stream ciphers.
+The program can perform encryption and decryption using block and stream ciphers.

 ## Usage